Built-in Plugin

 Full Coverage

-Parsed from the local coverage report file, currently supports the following report formats:
+Parsed from local coverage report files, currently recognizing the following report formats:

 json(js)